What's PLANERGY?

 Corporate finance relies on data accuracy.
 Missing or inaccurate financial information leaves your business vulnerable to significant monetary losses, threatens operational efficiency, and can even threaten the viability of your business.

-Switching to an automated procure-to-pay software that incorporates AP Automation software, like Planergy, with spend analytics and powerful drill down accounts payable reporting will help get a clearer picture of spend commitments.
+Switching to an automated procure-to-pay software that incorporates AP Automation software, like PLANERGY, with spend analytics and powerful drill down accounts payable reporting will help get a clearer picture of spend commitments.

 Automating processes in procurement and AP by using a combination of artificial intelligence, machine learning, and robotic process automation helps to eliminate data errors and other pitfalls.